ajeet12334/New-York-Times-Article/readme.md

 # New York Times Most Popular Article App
-This is simple app which fatch the data from https://developer.nytimes.com and showing in Master/Detail format using Hooks.
+This is simple app which fetch the data from https://developer.nytimes.com and showing in Master/Detail format using Hooks.

 ## Getting started